jamesrhester/PyFormatTransformer/nx_format_adapter.py.rst

 This is an demonstration NeXus format adapter.
 Format adapters are described in the paper by Hester (2016).
 They set and return data in a uniform (domain,name) presentation.
-All format adapter sets must choose how values and units are to be presented.
-Here we choose Numpy representation, and standard units of 'metres' for length.
+All format adapter sets must choose how values are to be represented.
+Here we choose Numpy arrays.
 This adapter is not intended to be comprehensive, but instead to show how a full adapter might be written.

-Three routines are required:
+Two core routines are required:
-1. get_by_location(name,type,domain=None)
+1. get_by_location(name,type,units)
-Return a numpy array or string corresponding to all values associated with name.
-Type is restricted to "real", "text" or "int".
+Return a numpy array or string corresponding to all values associated with name, expressed in 'units'.
-2. set_by_location(domain,name,values,type)
+2. set_by_location(domain,name,values,type,units)
 Set all values for (domain,name)
-3. set_by_domain_value(domain,domain_value,name,value,type)
-Set the value of name corresponding to the value of domain equalling (domain,name)

 We use the nexusformat library for access, and fixup the library to include NXtranformation. ::